seijikun/recochan/README.md

 - Name of the `userid` column
 - Name of the `rating` column
 - Name of the `table`
+- An (optional) `WHERE` clause, that will filter ratings before importing them (`WHERE` is automatically prepended, when the option string is not empty)

 #### Example configuration:
 ```json